Locally similar distances and equality of the induced intrinsic distances: Introduction

 \subsection{Background}

 The concept of distance is simple, but it plays a fundamental role in mathematics.
 See \cite{gromov_riemannian, burago_metric, kunzinger_alexandrov, deza_encyclopedia} for many examples and applications of distances.
-There are many different notions of ``equivalent distances'', including the following ones: \begin{itemize} \item $d_1$ and $d_2$ are \emph{topologically equivalent} ($d_1\topequiv d_2$), if they induce the same topology; \item $d_1$ and $d_2$ are \emph{uniformly equivalent} ($d_1\uniequiv d_2$), if they induce the same uniform structure, i.e., the identity function $(X,d_1)\to(X,d_2)$ and its inverse are uniformly continuous; \item $d_1$ and $d_2$ are \emph{biLipschitz equivalent} ($d_1\lipequiv d_2$), if the identity function $(X,d_1)\to(X,d_2)$ and its inverse are Lipschitz continuous. \end{itemize}
+There are many different notions of ``equivalent distances'' on a fixed set $X$, including the following standard notions: \begin{itemize} \item $d_1$ and $d_2$ are \emph{topologically equivalent} ($d_1\topequiv d_2$), if they induce the same topology; \item $d_1$ and $d_2$ are \emph{uniformly equivalent} ($d_1\uniequiv d_2$), if they induce the same uniform structure, i.e., the identity function $(X,d_1)\to(X,d_2)$ and its inverse are uniformly continuous; \item $d_1$ and $d_2$ are \emph{biLipschitz equivalent} ($d_1\lipequiv d_2$), if the identity function $(X,d_1)\to(X,d_2)$ and its inverse are Lipschitz continuous. \end{itemize}